Please browse the topics below to get quick answers to our patient's most common concerns.

 Which Facey Medical Group location is nearest to me?

-With ten office locations and three urgent care centers in the San Fernando, Santa Clarita, Simi and San Gabriel Valleys, you can access Facey Medical Group care where it is most convenient for you.
+With 12 office locations and three urgent care centers in the San Fernando, Santa Clarita and Simi Valleys, you can access Facey Medical Group care where it is most convenient for you.
 Home or work, we probably have an office that will meet your needs.

 What are Facey Medical Group's hours of operation?